-Bing Ads Editor Exporting and Importing - Training
+Bing Ads Editor exporting and importing

 The export and import features of Bing Ads Editor can help you save time performing common tasks.
 By exporting and importing, you can bulk-edit campaign data, quickly create new campaigns from existing campaigns, and import campaigns from other online advertising programs.